Last Updated: September 6, 2023

 You should require setbacks from other zoning districts for certain agricultural operations, such as chicken houses, or for all of them.
 We like requiring setbacks for livestock, but not for crops.

 Actually it is the sounds and the smells, which can travel many feet, that often produce the conflicts between agricultural land uses and more residential ones.
-So assess your area's typical agricultural business realistically and figure out how and whether to require buffering.
+So assess your area's typical agricultural operations realistically and figure out how and whether to require buffering.

 The minimum acreage for a parcel in an agricultural zone should generally be quite large, as large as the smallest legitimate farms in your location.
 This too will discourage game playing on the part of farmers who would like to sell their land for suburban development.

-If you want to encourage the development of cluster housing, or conservation subdivision, development, then you can vary your minimum lot size according to the way you'd like to see the conservation subdivision evolve.
+If you want to encourage the development of cluster housing, or a conservation subdivision, then you can vary your minimum lot size according to the way you'd like to see the conservation subdivision evolve.
 You could even allow cluster housing only as a planned development where there would be no individual lots.

 Of course, just as in any other zoning action, avoid the appearance of spot zoning.
 This advice could be tricky to implement if urban leapfrog development already is occurring, but do the best job possible of preserving agriculture within contiguous properties.

 Especially in cities that have suffered population loss, but actually in many other cities also, people are contemplating urban agriculture.
-Reasons include a general trend toward thinking about environmental sustainability, a preference for reducing carbon footprint, worries about who has tampered with the food or what chemicals have been used, concern about the quantity of vacant land, or just plain thrift in the wake of a recession.
+Reasons include a general trend toward greater environmental sustainability, a preference for reducing carbon footprint, worries about who has tampered with the food or what chemicals have been used, concern about the quantity of vacant land, or just plain thrift in the wake of a recession.